-- 2.1 Asset Purchase Agreement by and between Landstar Poole, Inc. as the seller, and Landstar System, Inc., as the guarantor, and Schneider National, Inc., as the purchaser, dated as of July 15, 1998.
-(Incorporated by reference to Exhibit 2.1 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended June 27, 1998 (Commission File No. 0-21238)) - (3) Articles of Incorporation and Bylaws: - 3.1 Amended and Restated Certificate of Incorporation of the Company dated February 9, 1993 and Certificate of Designation of Junior Participating Preferred Stock.
-(Incorporated by reference to Exhibit 3.1 to the Registrant's Registration Statement on Form S-1 (Registration No. 33-57174)) - 3.2 The Company's Bylaws, as amended and restated on February 9, 1993.
-(Incorporated by reference to Exhibit 3.2 to the Registrant's Registration Statement on Form S-1 (Registration No. 33-57174)) - (4) Instruments defining the rights of security holders, including indentures:
+2.1 Asset Purchase Agreement by and between Landstar Poole, Inc. as the seller, and Landstar System, Inc., as the guarantor, and Schneider National, Inc., as the purchaser, dated as of July 15, 1998.
+(Incorporated by reference to Exhibit 2.1 to the Registrant's Quarterly Report on Form 10-Q for the guarter ended June 27, 1998 (Commission File No. 0-21238))

+(3) Articles of Incorporation and Bylaws:

+3.1 Amended and Restated Certificate of Incorporation of the Company dated February 9, 1993 and Certificate of Designation of Junior Participating Preferred Stock.
+(Incorporated by reference to Exhibit 3.1 to the Registrant's Registration Statement on Form S-1 (Registration No. 33-57174))

+3.2 The Company's Bylaws, as amended and restated on February 9, 1993.
+(Incorporated by reference to Exhibit 3.2 to the Registrant's Registration Statement on Form S-1.
+(Registration No. 33-57174))

+(4) Instruments defining the rights of security holders, including indentures:

-- Specimen of Common Stock Certificate.
-(Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form S-1 (Registration No. 33-57174)) - Stockholders Agreement, dated as of March 12, 1993, among KIA IV, ABSMB and the Company.
-(Incorporated by reference to Exhibit 4.9 of Amendment No. 3 to the Registrant's Registration Statement on Form S-1(Registration No. 33-57174)) - Rights Agreement, dated as of February 10, 1993, between the Company and Chemical Bank, as Rights Agent.
-(Incorporated by reference to Exhibit 4.14 of Amendment No. 1 to the Registrant's Registration Statement on Form S-1 (Registration No. 33-57174)) - The Company agrees to furnish copies of any instrument defining the rights of holders of long-term debt of the Company and its respective consolidated subsidiaries that does not exceed 10% of the total assets of the Company and its respective consolidated subsidiaries to the Securities and Exchange Commission upon request. - Second Amended and Restated Credit Agreement, dated October 10, 1997, among LSHI, Landstar, the lenders named therein and The Chase Manhattan Bank as administrative agent (including exhibits and schedules thereto).(Incorporated by reference to Exhibit 4.1 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended September 27, 1997 (Registration No. 0-21238))
+4.1 Specimen of Common Stock Certificate.
+(Incorporated by reference to Exhibit 4.1 to the Registrant's Registration Statement on Form S-1 (Registration No. 33-57174))

+4.2 Rights Agreement, dated as of February 10, 1993, between the Company and Chemical Bank, as Rights Agent.
+(Incorporated by reference to Exhibit 4.14 of Amendment No. 1 to the Registrant's Registration Statement on Form S-1 (Registration No. 33-57174))

+4.3 The Company agrees to furnish copies of any instrument defining the rights of holders of long-term debt of the Company and its respective consolidated subsidiaries that does not exceed 10% of the total assets of the Company and its respective consolidated subsidiaries to the Securities and Exchange Commission upon request.

+4.4 Second Amended and Restated Credit Agreement, dated October 10, 1997, among LSHI, Landstar, the lenders named therein and The Chase Manhattan Bank as administrative agent (including exhibits and schedules thereto).(Incorporated by reference to Exhibit 4.1 to the Registrant's Quarterly Report on Form 10-Q for the quarter ended September 27, 1997 (Registration No. 0-21238))

-Exhibit Index (continued) Form 10-K for fiscal year ended 12/25/99
+Exhibit Index (continued) Form 10-K for fiscal year ended 12/30/00